mlhartme/stool/main/documentation.md

 * **state**
   one of
   * **down**
-    stage is not running, applications cannot be accessed.
+    stage is not running, applications cannot be used in a brower.
 This is the initial state after creation or after it was stopped.
   * **up**
     stage is running, applications can be accessed via application url(s).
 This is the state after successful